 10 Most Popular Sativa Strains of All Time

-Cannabis sativa has been with us since before people started writing.
-There is evidence of its use for food, fiber, and pharmaceutical benefits for eons.
+Cannabis sativa has been with us since before people started writing—evidence of its use for food, fiber, and pharmaceutical benefits for eons.
 So, I am not sure I can name the most popular strains of, say, the years before Alexander the Great or the generations when it moved to Europe or the Renaissance or later.
 Shamans and wizards used it.
 Military combatants savored it.
 Musicians exploited it.
-And, students think they invented it.
+And students think they invented it.

 Sativa strains have been treasured, cultivated, and promoted for their THC benefits, a psychoactive high empowering activity, creativity, and sociability.
-But recent years have seen selective breeding of high potency Sativas.
-The favorites Sativas can be regional because of cultivation and/or legalization, and many users have no access to some of the most memorable.
+However, in recent years, we have seen selective breeding of high-potency Sativas.
+The favorite Sativas can be regional because of cultivation and/or legalization, and many users have no access to some of the most memorable.

 Dominant Sativas lack many of the healing properties attributed to the CBD percentage in cannabis Indica.
 Still, Sativa users claim relief from anorexia, anxiety, and depression.